-Every phenomenon of the physical world occurs in space and time, and these are
+Every phenomenon of the physical world occurs in space and time; these are

 the two fundamental forms of any motion.
 Though subjectivity does not

-implemented in interacting material bodies, and every such implementation
+implemented in a system of interacting material bodies, and every such implementation

 is bound to reflect the space-time properties of the material used.
 In particular,

-Since any object can be a part of different higher-level systems, it can manifest
+Since any object can be a part of many higher-level systems, it can manifest

 quite different features when viewed in respect to a specific external process.

-The opposition of space and time is only one possible aspect, and its representation
+The opposition of space and time is only one of the possible schemes, and its representation

-in human reasoning can in no way exhaust its possible manifestations.
+in human reasoning can in no way exhaust the possible manifestations.
 Though

 some types of complementary descriptions (like geometric and dynamic methods